 Cybersecurity Reference > Glossary

-Board Risk Reporting
+What is Board Risk Reporting?

 This critical governance function translates technical security matters into business language that board members can understand and act upon.

 Effective board risk reporting typically includes metrics on current threat levels, security incidents and their business impact, regulatory compliance status, and the overall maturity of cybersecurity programs.
 Reports should highlight emerging risks, budget requirements for security initiatives, and how cybersecurity aligns with business objectives and risk appetite.
+The frequency and format varies by organization, but many follow quarterly or monthly schedules with both written reports and executive presentations.
+Key elements include trend analysis, benchmarking against industry peers, and clear recommendations for board action or oversight.

 Quality board risk reporting helps directors fulfill their fiduciary duties, make informed decisions about cybersecurity investments, and ensure appropriate oversight of management's security efforts.
 It also demonstrates due diligence to regulators, investors, and other stakeholders who increasingly expect boards to actively govern cybersecurity risks.